-Pathogenic bacteria and soluble agents have been shown to activate NLRP3 through guanylate binding protein 5 (Gbp5) (48).
-GBP5-deficient BMDMs showed a moderate reduction in IL-1 β production induced upon infection with Yersinia pestis and Y. enterocolitica bacteria, but no decrease was seen with saponin NLRP3 activators tested, indicating that QS-21 does not activate NLRP3 via Gbp5 (Figure 5C).
-This may fit the bifurcating profile reported earlier in which Gbp5deficient BMDMs had normal NLRP3 responses to other adjuvants such as alum but compromised activities elicited by bacterial stimuli (48).
+(48).
+GBP5-deficient BMDMs showed a moderate reduction in IL-1 β production induced upon infection with Y. pestis and Y. enterocolitica bacteria, but no decrease was seen with saponin NLRP3 activators tested, indicating that QS-21 does not activate NLRP3 via Gbp5 (Fig. 5C).
+This may fit the bifurcating profile reported earlier in which Gbp5-deficient BMDMs had normal NLRP3 responses to other adjuvants such as alum but compromised activities elicited by bacterial stimuli (48).

-To determine if inflammasome activation is a general phenomenon elicited by saponins or if it is specific to QS-21, we tested the ability of non-QS-21 members of the saponin compound family to produce IL-1 β .
-Macrophages were treated with QS-21, digoxin, sapindoside A, hedaracoside C or β -escin in combination with MPLA.
-Of the five other saponins tested, only QS-21 induced IL-1 β release (Fig. 6A), indicating that inflammasome activation may be specific to Quillaja-containing saponins.
-IL-6 release was similar for all stimulants (Fig. 6A)
+Other QS-21-containing Saponins Activate IL-1 β Production through the NLRP3 Inflammasome-To determine whether inflammasome activation is a general phenomenon elicited by saponins or whether it is specific to QS-21, we tested the ability of non-QS-21 members of the saponin compound family to produce IL-1 β .
+Macrophages were treated with QS-21, digoxin, sapindoside A, hedaracoside C, or β -escin in combination with MPLA.
+Of the four other saponins tested,